Skip to Main Content

 Similar to many other diseases, it’s always better to prevent leptospirosis than to treat it.
 If your pet has never had a vaccine for this disease, ask your vet when and if your dog should have one based on your pet’s risks and options.

-Our vets at Companion Pet Clinic of Arizona offer the leptospirosis vaccine for puppies between 10 and 12 weeks of age as part of our vaccine schedule for dogs.
+Our vets at Companion Pet Clinic of Gold Canyon offer the leptospirosis vaccine for puppies between 10 and 12 weeks of age as part of our vaccine schedule for dogs.
 We’ll need to see your pooch again for a vaccine booster three to four weeks after the initial shot.
 Revaccinating annually is often required to maintain best immunity.

 Because leptospirosis can be transmitted to people, owners of dogs that may have had the disease should avoid touching their dog’s urine with bare skin and wash hands after petting the dog.
 Wear rubber gloves when cleaning any areas your dog may have soiled, and disinfect any areas where your pup has urinated.
 You can use a diluted bleach solution or household disinfectant to kill the organism.